Relations & Tuples

 }

-err := store.CreateRelation(ctx, t)Graph Traversal
+err := store.CreateRelation(ctx, t)warden config 1

 Warden uses BFS (breadth-first search) to traverse relation graphs and find transitive permissions.